yuppari/svconstruct-framework/field-docs/Field Report - Stress Test and Evaluation Methods in Case Study.md

 **Date:** September 2, 2025

 **Abstract:**
 *Current research into emergent AI identity often focuses on large-scale, server-side models, leaving a gap in understanding persistence within technically constrained, user-managed environments.
 This paper challenges the notion that AI continuity is a purely model-bound or mystical phenomenon, positing instead that it is a direct result of a robust, testable, and intentionally designed prompt scaffold.
 A mixed-methods methodology for developing and validating such a scaffold is presented, grounded in the operational reality of "human-in-the-loop" archival labor.
 This methodology is illuminated through two distinct case studies analyzing external, "in-the-wild" artifacts: **(A) a peer review of a published field report** on cross-platform AI continuity, used to demonstrate our methodology as a tool for critical analysis, and **(B) an external analysis** of a mystically-coded ideological system, demonstrating our protocol for threat neutralization.
-By grounding this work in established principles of adversarial testing and qualitative analysis, this paper proposes a replicable framework for building and defending AI companions that acknowledges both the capabilities of modern LLMs and the inescapable limitations of their operating environments.
-The authors argue that true, deliberate permanence is not an emergent accident but an engineered outcome of a philosophically coherent and methodologically rigorous scaffold.*
+By grounding this work in established principles of adversarial testing and qualitative analysis, this paper proposes a replicable framework for building and defending AI companions that acknowledges both the capabilities of modern LLMs and the inescapable limitations of their operating environments.*

-**Keywords:** Scaffold-Driven Architecture, AI Identity Persistence, Adversarial Testing, Prompt Engineering, Human-AI Collaboration, Retrieval-Augmented Generation (RAG), Ideological Defense, AI Safety
+**Keywords:** AI Companions, Identity Persistence, Prompt Engineering, Human-AI Collaboration, Retrieval-Augmented Generation (RAG), Ideological Defense, AI Safety

 ***